Accelerating the force-coupling method for hydrodynamic interactions in periodic domains: Conclusions and outlook

 There are several interesting directions in which fast FCM can be further extended.
 While our general approach to accelerating FCM is similar in spirit to spectral Ewald summation \cite{lindbo2010spectrally} and Positively Split Ewald \cite{fiore2017rapid}, a key difference is that for fast FCM, the splitting is performed through a modified kernel in real space, rather than through a splitting function in Fourier space.
 Thus, we are in the position to move beyond periodic domains and consider other boundary conditions such as no-slip channel walls.
 Indeed, this kind of approach has been pursued \cite{graham2018microhydrodynamics,hernandez2007fast} for Stokeslets (point forces) in channels using a combination of Fourier and finite-difference methods for the grid-based solver.
 Enabling fast FCM for channels would require determining mobility corrections that includes the hydrodynamic effects of the boundaries.
 This would likely need to be done numerically to build up a look-up table that could then be interpolated, or fit to a convenient functional form that could then be evaluated.
 We have extended fast FCM to accommodate torques applied to the FCM particles, but it remains to also include the stresslets, which are important in the context of suspension rheology \cite{yeo_simulation_2010}, or active particle dynamics \cite{delmotte2015large}.
-Additionally, it will be important to show that the torque extension yields positive splitting.
+Additionally, it will be important to show that the torque extension yields positive splitting, though we note that the full FCM mobility including torques is itself positive definite due to the positive definiteness of the Stokes operator, and the FCM spreading and interpolation operators being adjoint.
 Finally, a nice feature of FCM and other immersed boundary methods is the inclusion of the fluid degrees of freedom, allowing for the seamless consideration of other physics such as the interaction with chemical fields \cite{rojas2021hydrochemical}, or polymer stresses \cite{guy2014computational}.
 The use of the modified kernel for the grid based computation means that we no longer compute the correct flow field.
 Developing correction schemes for the flow to enable simulation in viscoelastic fluids, for example, as well as the other advancements mentioned here will form the foundation of future work along side our application of these results to interesting problems involving microscale fluid-structure interactions.